 Notably, the group uses the slogan ‘BLOOD AND SOIL’, commonly used by the alt-right and neo-nazis.
 The phrase, popularised by the Nazi party, refers to an ethnic group’s inherent right to own and work on land.
 It was also used by Hitler to praise ethnically German agricultural workers for their work in Nazi Germany.

 Efforts to distribute stickers are co-ordinated by the Head, who creates an archive of “official” designs for people to print at home.

 The Hundred-Handers rely on anonymity and individual distribution to get their message across.
 Unifying against their message of hate by removing or covering up their messages seems to be the most effective way to fight back.

-In a time where people across the county are coming together to help those in need, it’s important we also counterract hate and show solidarity with marginalised groups.
+In a time where people across the county are coming together to help those in need, it’s important we counteract hate and show solidarity with marginalised groups.

-If you experience racism or hate-crime, report it to you local police or consult these guidelines.
+If you experience racism or hate-crime, report it to your local police or consult these guidelines.